AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 >
 >[Timewarp can also be used with Launches to preview the future](/help/sites-authoring/launches.md) when running AEM 6.5.10.0 or later.

-Because content creation is an ongoing and collaborative process, the purpose of Timewarp is to allow authors to track the published website over time in order to understand how the content has changed.
-This feature uses the page versions to determine the state of the publish environment.
+Content creation is an ongoing and collaborative process.
+The purpose of Timewarp is to allow authors to track the published website over time, to help them understand how the content has changed.
+This feature uses the page versions to determine the state of the publish environment:

-To do this:

 * The system looks for the page version that was active at the selected time.
-* This means the version shown was created/activated *before* the point in time selected in Timewarp.
+  * This page version was created/activated *before* the point in time selected in Timewarp.
-* When navigating to a page that has been deleted, it will also be rendered - as long as the old versions of the page are still available in the repository.
+* When navigating to a page that has been deleted, it is also rendered - as long as the old versions of the page are still available in the repository.
-* If no published version is found, then Timewarp will revert to the current state of the page on the author environment (this is to prevent an error/404 page, which would prevent browsing).
+* If no published version is found, then Timewarp reverts to the current state of the page on the author environment (to prevent an error/404 page, which would prevent browsing).

 ### Using Timewarp {#using-timewarp}